Chart Color Schemes

 An assessment of population growth drivers in Nailsworth - Broadview reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Nailsworth - Broadview's population is around 6,607 as of Aug 2025.
 This reflects an increase of 123 people since the 2021 Census, which reported a population of 6,484 people.
-The change is inferred from the estimated resident population of 6,580 from the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,847 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 72.1% of overall population gains during recent periods.
+The change is inferred from the estimated resident population of 6,580 from the ABS as of June 2024 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,847 persons per square kilometer.
+Population growth was primarily driven by overseas migration that contributed approximately 72.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
 Considering projected demographic shifts, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
-The area is expected to grow by 238 persons to 2041, recording a gain of 3.0% over the 17 years based on the latest population numbers.
+The area is expected to grow by 238 persons to 2041, recording a gain of 3.0% in total over the 17 years.

 Frequently Asked Questions - Population